 Are you in the market for a new saddle pad for your horse?
 Is the one you are using a little thin and frayed?

 How many ways are there to find and choose the right saddle protection?
 Where does one begin?
 Well, HorseSaddleShop.com has the process already for the buyer.
 So not only will you know which one best to buy for your horse, you will also get a choice of colors and styles, and price.

 Searching Out the Right Saddle Pad

 HorseSaddleShop.com has taken the work out of searching for the right padding for your horse.
 On their first page, they have a box titled “Whoa There Rein in Your Results”.
 With this clever, catchy wording it shows top manufacturers and tells what material is used, the shape, what riding style to use each pad for, and the price.
 You can compare side by side.

 On the right side of the screen, there is an arrow beside the words “Choosing the right saddle pad”.
 This helps the buyer choose the best product for their riding needs.
 There are several choices in the buying process.
 The buyer can choose which material is used; do they want fleece, felt, neoprene, closed cell foam, open cell foam or one with gel inserts.
 Each of these is explained in detail with pictures.

-If you are riding all day on the trail or competing a cowboy and cowgirl want to be comfortable in the saddle.
+If you are riding all day on the trail or a competing cowboy or cowgirl you will want to be comfortable in the saddle.
 The horse will do a better job if he’s comfortable too.
 There is less chance of an accident and less chance of sores on your horse’s back.